verygoodsecurity/vgs-collect-ios/MIGRATING.md

 ### Migrating from versions < v1.8.0
 #### Swift PM modules updates.
 `VGSPaymentCards` moved to separate module.
-In case if integrate SDK with `Swift PM` and need to call `VGSPaymentCards.swift` class, you should import additional module:
+For SDK integration with Swift Package Manager you need to import `VGSPaymentCards` module to each source file where you edit card brands.

 Before: